ProjectSkyfire/SkyFire_one/README.md

 ## Introduction
 SkyFireONE(aka SFO) is a MMORPG Framework based mostly on C++.
-It is completely open source; community involvement is highly encouraged.
+It is completely open source; current source is archived for now.
 ```
 SFO was derived from multiple sources(MangOS, Trinity, OregonCore, etc)
 the Massive Network Game Object Servers, and is based on